Skip to main content

 Nationally Ranked Programs

-Our Doctor of Nursing Practice programs are ranked #23 among public universities within the United States.
+Our Doctor of Nursing Practice program is ranked #22 (tied) among public universities within the United States.

 Our combined national certification pass rate for Advanced Practice Registered Nurse Certification stands at 99.5%.